-The task addressed here constitutes a meta-level optimization: we use an evolutionary algorithm to optimize programs, which themselves solve mathematical optimization problems.
-To clarify this distinction, this section formally defines the core concepts and notation used throughout the paper.
+This section introduces the notation and abstractions used to describe the evolutionary process over solutions and prompts.

 A \textbf{solution} is a program generated to solve a problem.
-When an existing solution $S$ is used in a prompt to generate a new solution $S'$, we define $S$ as the \textit{parent solution} of $S'$.
+When an existing solution $S$ is used in a prompt to generate a new solution $S'$, we say that $S$ is the \textit{parent solution} of $S'$.
 This parent-children relationship imposes a natural forest structure on the solution population, which is a collection of rooted, directed trees.
 For any solution $S$, we denote the set of its $k$ nearest ancestors as $A_k(S)$.

-A \textbf{prompt} is a textual input provided to a Large Language Model (LLM) to generate a solution.
-We denote the prompt used to generate solution $S$ as its parent prompt, $P(S)$.
+A \textbf{prompt} is a textual input provided to an LLM to generate a solution.
+We define the prompt used for generating solution $S$ as its \textit{parent prompt}, denoted by $P(S)$.
 Since LLMs are inherently probabilistic, a single prompt can generate multiple distinct solutions.

 The quality of a solution is quantified by an \textbf{evaluation function,} $h:\mathcal{S} \mapsto \mathbb{R}^d$, which maps a solution $S$ from the space of all possible solutions $\mathcal{S}$ to a real-valued vector of performance metrics, such as runtime, memory usage, or objective value.